ll7/paf22/doc/03_research/03_planning/Implementation.md

 ---
 ## **Decision Making**

 Obstacle detection is based on the sensor data from the perception area.
-If an obstacle is recognized, the decision making sends a message to the local path planning.
-The System chooses another lanelet.
+If an obstacle is being recognized, the decision making sends a message to the local path planning where the system then chooses another trajectory/lanelet.
-With the Lanelets it is possible to give a prediciton for other objects and the vehicle itself, by following the lanelet direction of an object.
+With the Lanelets Model it is possible to give a prediction for other objects and the vehicle itself, by following the lanelet direction of an object.

 The decision making can be implemented with a state machine.
-For every incoming command (from the perception) must be a state defined.
-The system needs to make good predicitions to avoid collisions.
+For every incoming perception there must be a state defined.
+The system needs to make good predictions to avoid collisions.
 The Perception data and the Lanelet modell are the main input for the system.

 Input: